Computational Methods for Fluid Dynamics

 Unfortunately, professor Joel H. Ferziger passed away on August 16, 2004.
 Milovan Perić moved in 2002 from university to a CFD software vendor (CD-adapco; aquired by Siemens in 2016).
 Both facts lead to a long pause in the work on a new edition of the book.
 In 2011, professor emeritus Robert L. Street from Stanford University joined Milovan Perić and the work on the 4th edition started.
 For various reasons this work slowed down for a while, but was intensified in 2017 and 2018, leading to the release of the 4th edition in summer 2019.
 Kerstin and Milovan Perić worked hard on the translation into German and so the 2nd German edition appeared in 2020.

-The set of computers codes for solving linear equation systems and for solving the Navier-Stokes equations on Cartesian and non-orthogonal grids using 2nd-order discretization and SIMPLE-algorithm will soon be extended to include the versions based on Fractional Step Methods and a version using 4th-order discretization (for 2D Cartesian grids only).
-In addition, book-based lecture notes for teaching CFD will also be made available, as well as additional notes on various aspects of CFD that could not be included in the book.
+The set of computer codes for solving linear equation systems and for solving the Navier-Stokes equations on Cartesian and non-orthogonal grids using 2nd-order discretization and SIMPLE-algorithm will soon be extended to include the versions based on Fractional Step Methods and a version using 4th-order discretization (for 2D Cartesian grids only).
+In addition, additional notes on various aspects of CFD that could not be included in the book will become available at this site.

 News